EightStrings/average-calculator/README.md

+# This is a Beta Version it might be bugged
 # Average Calculator
 This is a simple Average Calculator written in Python with Terminal Version and GUI Version (for GUI Version i used the library "tkinter")
 # Language Support